dojot/dojot/connector/mqtt/vernemq/README.md

 ## Simulating a device with mosquitto

-NOTE: Ports and address may change depending on the deployment
+NOTE: Port and address may change depending on the deployment

 NOTE 2: The **tenant** is *admin* and **device_id** is *a1998e* for these examples.
 You must change them for your case.